Bloodborne Pathogens 161

 Centers for Disease Control and Prevention

 CDC.
 An agency that develops and applies disease prevention and control, environmental health, and health promotion and education.
-The CDC is part of the Department of Health and Human Services.
+The Centers for Disease Control and Prevention are part of the Department of Health and Human Services.

 Chronic liver damage in which the liver becomes scarred, fibrous, and filled with fat.
 Cirrhosis hinders normal liver function.

-Precautionary measures that isolate or remove the bloodborne pathogens hazard from the workplace.
+Precautionary measures that isolate or remove risk of bloodborne pathogens exposure from the workplace.
 Engineering controls include safer medical devices, such as needleless systems.

 exposure control plan